manuGil/online-core/docs/source/data-modeling.rst

 .. important::
    **QGIS.**
    QGIS does not perform ‘on the fly interpolation’ – meaning that any point you click within your interpolated surface will have its value calculated on the spot.
-Instead what QGIS does is to generate a tessellation of predefined cell size where each cell as a fixed value.
-‘On the fly’ interpolations are supported in ArcGiS, for example, however it is a functionality that will only exist within ArcGIS – the resulting data structure cannot be exported and used in other software packages.
+Instead, what QGIS does is to generate a tessellation of predefined cell size where each cell as a fixed value.
+‘On the fly’ interpolations are supported in ArcGIS, for example; however, it is a functionality that will only exist within ArcGIS – the resulting data structure cannot be exported and used in other software packages.

 We can, however, explore the concept of ‘on the fly interpolation with a simple paper and pencil exercise.